bcit-ci/CodeIgniter/user_guide_src/source/helpers/date_helper.rst

 =====

 Returns the current time as a Unix timestamp, based on the "timezone" parameter.
 All PHP available timezones are supported.
+You can also use 'local' timezone, and it will return time().

 .. php:method:: now($timezone = NULL)